djh1997/proj324/docs/index.md

 # Future development

 My setup is mostly a proof of concept for a full prototype/production model I would use an FPGA with a low quality, high frame rate camera and a bare LCD.
 With that I would be able to increase the communication speed since the io is the limiting factor on the current setup.

+The other main issue is the fact this system assumes your eyes are always directly behind the LCD.
+So for a fully fledged system I would need to add some form of simple eye tracking to compensate for this.

 Adding [prescription](https://www.ttp.com/case-studies/electronic_lenses) while taking to course mates about my project one of them mentioned this research which could be a cool addition.